Debian/britney2/doc/hints.md

  * Versioned item, format: `<item name>/<version>`
  * Architecture-qualified versioned item: `<item name>/<version>/<architecture>`

+(The above-mentioned types correspond to britney migration item types)

 Generally, for hints, all item names will be names of source packages.
 Furthermore, some hints also accept a `-` before the item name.
 This generally refers to the removal of said item rather than the migration